JB1574/semester2-week3/session-2/task3/act3.md

 - integers can be accurately converted to an equivalent float
 - and as long as we don't perform potentially inaccurate operations, eg. integer division

-if the final result is an int then accuracy can be lost
+If the final result is an int then accuracy can be lost
 - converting float to int requires rounding or truncation
 - you can write a small program to test which happens in practice